Reasons an oil tank might leak

 - failure of components at the boiler end of the system, such as flexible hoses

 Metal tanks can rust through, often at their bases.
-Plastic tanks can split due to inherent defect or age/wear-and-tear and spills can occur when oil is delivered.
+Plastic tanks can split due to inherent defect, age or wear-and-tear.
+Oil spills can happen when oil is delivered.

 Who is responsible

-Anyone who uses, stores, fills, transports or manufactures hazardous substances, such as oils, has a responsibility to make sure the substance is contained and used in a way that won’t result in a release to the environment.
-They also have a responsibility to clean-up any spills that occur and deal with any consequences of the release.
+Anyone who uses, stores, fills, transports or manufactures hazardous substances, such as oils, is responsible for making sure the substance is contained and used in a way that won’t result in a release to the environment.
+They're also responsible for cleaning-up any spills and deal with any consequences of the release.

-Whether you own or occupy premises that have a domestic oil tank, you’re advised to check with your insurance company that you have adequate home insurance in place to cover costs associated with all aspects of the assessment and clean-up of a spill, and any consequences of migration of the spill through the ground.
+Whether you own or live in a property with a domestic oil tank, you should check you have adequate home insurance to cover assessment and clean-up of a spill, and any effects of the spill on the land or ground.

 What to do if there's a spill or a leak